BlackGoku36/BG36Notes/blogs/cg_from_scratch/Part2.md

 after: ~2.5 ms
 ```

-Which is pretty good, considering clearing buffer would itself stop me from getting 60fps.
+Which is pretty good, considering clearing buffer would itself would stop me from getting 60fps.

 > **Note to reader**: I changed both of buffers type from f32 to f16 during above optimization and forgot to note how much it improved.
 So, 7.6x improvement for frame buffer include the type change.